PlusInsta/discord-plus/README.md

 ## What is this?

 **Discord+** is a theme for [Discord](https://discordapp.com).
 It's both sleek and customizable, without getting in your way.
-Its top priority is having a balance between looks and performance.
+Its top priority is balancing between looks and performance.

-All you need to install my theme is [BandagedBetterDiscord](https://github.com/rauenzi/BetterDiscordApp).
+All you need to install my theme is [BandagedBetterDiscord](https://github.com/rauenzi/BetterDiscordApp/releases/latest).
 If you already have it installed, you're ready to install my theme!
 It's as easy as downloading a file and moving it to the right folder.

 ## User customization
-This theme aims to be **fully customizable**.
+This theme is **fully customizable**.
-There are variables at the top of the file that allow you to change things like the background image, the roundness of the UI, and the accent color.
+The variables at the top of the file allow you to change things like the background image, the roundness of the UI, and the accent color.
 You can also change the fonts to any fonts installed on your device.

-For reference, this is what it looks like by default.
+For reference, this is what Discord+ looks like by default.

 ![Default-looking Discord](https://i.imgur.com/kLsnXvY.png)